webmachinelearning/webnn/device-selection-explainer.md

 7. As a corollary to 6, allow creating a context using also options for [OpSupportLimits](https://webmachinelearning.github.io/webnn/#api-mlcontext-opsupportlimits-dictionary).

-## Considered alternatives

-1. Keep the current [MLDeviceType](https://webmachinelearning.github.io/webnn/#enumdef-mldevicetype) as a context option, but improve the device type names and specify an algorithm for a mapping these names to various real adaptors (with their given characteristics).
-However, this would be more limited than being able to specify device specific limits to context creation.

-2. Remove [MLDeviceType](https://webmachinelearning.github.io/webnn/#enumdef-mldevicetype), but define a set of [context options](https://webmachinelearning.github.io/webnn/#dictdef-mlcontextoptions) that map well to GPU adapter/device selection and also to NPU device selection.

-3. Follow this [proposal](https://github.com/webmachinelearning/webnn/issues/749#issuecomment-2429821928), also tracked in [[MLOpSupportLimits should be opt-in #759]](https://github.com/webmachinelearning/webnn/issues/759).
-That is, allow listing op support limits outside of a context, which would return all available devices with their op support limits.
-Then the web app could choose one of them to initialize a context with.

 ## Scenarios, examples, design discussion